fortruce/phq9/README.md

 The `Question` component is a pure component used to render each question and encapsulate the show/hide of the options.

-To streamling the quiz taking process on smaller devices, I opted to initially hide the options for each question.
+To streamline the quiz taking process on smaller devices, I opted to initially hide the options for each question.
 The options only show for the next unanswered question, but they can be toggled easily by clicking on a question.
 The purpose was to keep the clutter down to a minimum.